Camp Livingston COVID-19 Operating Guide 2023: Updated May 23, 2023

 Upon returning to camp, the AU group may be randomly tested for Covid-19 and will be able to participate in all the great programming Camp Livingston has to offer while maintaining a safe distance from the rest of the camp community as much and often as possible.

 Travel to Israel

 We commit to keeping you informed and are always available for questions.
 Please don’t hesitate to reach out directly to set up a time to connect.
-All of us on the staff and lay leadership team are looking forward to a meaningful and life changing 2021 summer at Camp Livingston!
+There is nothing more important than providing your camper with a safe, healthy, and fun summer.
+All of us on the staff and lay leadership team are looking forward to a meaningful and life changing 2023 summer at Camp Livingston!